yinqianye/The-Modding-Tree/docs/achievements.md

 # Achievements

 Achievements are awarded to the player when they meet a certain goal, and optionally give some benefit.
+Currently they are pretty basic, but additional features will be added later to help.

 You can make global achievements by putting them in a side layer by making its row equal to "side" instead of a number.